 Existing allotments, which are recognised to have significant value to the local community will be protected and, where appropriate, improved.
-The Council will support the provision of new allotment facilities and other food growing places where opportunities arise. and a clear need is demonstrated via local evidence.
+The Council will support the provision of new allotment facilities and other food growing places where opportunities arise.

 Garden Provision